 Fistral Beach in Newquay has an international reputation for its waves, but if you want to get to grips with a surfboard without the crowds then escape to Watergate Bay up the road instead.
-Family Surf Co specialises in surfing for families, with sea safety sessions on rip currents, wildlife and ocean skills.
-The new travel company has a three-night family surf break in October, which includes yoga for parents, two gourmet picnics for the whole family and accommodation at Bedruthan Hotel.
+Family Surf Co specialises in surfing for families and mums, with sea safety sessions on rip currents, wildlife and ocean skills.
+The new travel company has a special Blue Health Surf Break in 2022 with accommodation at Watergate Bay, with beachside yoga classes to make you feel extra zen.

 For a satisfying travel experience, take a trip with a purpose.
 Active England runs guided and self-guided tours along the UK’s waterways by paddleboard, canoe, kayak and bike.
 You can also opt to explore on foot.
 Whichever mode of transportation you choose, you go at your own pace and have the benefit of a support vehicle on hand.
 Active England's new Source to Sea Adventures – The Wye is a guided seven-day experience that begins at the source of the River Wye and ends in Chepstow in the Bristol Channel.
 Along the way you will have chance to explore the literary town of Hay on Wye, see Hereford Cathedral and peregrine falcons, picnic along the riverbank and have pitstops in pubs and around a firepit.